igsegg/CryoHackathon2023/README.md

 Description, skills and area of expertise

 ## Adrien Wehrlé [@AdrienWehrle](https://github.com/AdrienWehrle)
 Adrien is a PhD student at the University of Zurich, Switzerland where he's studying the dynamics of Greenland outlet glaciers as well as the evolution of the surface process across the ice sheet.
-He's into anything coding, software and algorithm development data science, machine learning and so on!
+He's into anything coding, software and algorithm development, data science and earth observation!
 He's also the developer of [Earthspy](https://github.com/AdrienWehrle/earthspy) so don't hesitate to ask him any question if you're considering using it!

 # Contributors ✨